 - Perineal spray: A post-delivery numbing spray will do just that: numb to ease the pain and discomfort.

-- Ice packs or frozen pads: Wear ice packs to keep you comfortable as well.
-In the hospital, the nurses would straight up use bags of regular ice.
+- Ice packs or frozen pads: Place ice packs on your underwear to keep you comfortable.
+In the hospital, the nurses would use plastic bags of regular ice.
 Other moms also swear by freezing pads and wearing those at home.

-- Tucks pads: And after you’ve numbed yourself with the spray and ice packs, you can also place Tucks pads to sooth.
+- Tucks pads: You can also place Tucks pads on your undies or on top of the ice pack or pad for further soothing.
 These are medicated to help with the healing.

-- Bottom balm: A friend swore by the Earth Mama vaginal ointment to soothe any swelling.
+- Perineal balm: A friend swore by the Earth Mama vaginal ointment to soothe any swelling.

-Your breasts will go through changes you’d want to prepare for.
-Here are a few things you need after giving birth:
+Your breasts will go through changes after delivery as well.
+Here are a few things your body needs after giving birth:

 - Nursing tops and bras: These are a must for any breastfeeding or pumping mom.
-Get several camisoles you can wear and layer.
-Nursing bras work well with your other clothes.
-Believe me when I say you will wear these things 24/7.
+Get several camisoles you can wear and layer, and nursing bras work well with your other clothes.
+Believe me when I say you will wear these items 24/7 around the house.

 - Nipple cream: Many moms experience nipple discomfort, especially as we learn to latch a baby.
-You might also have blistered, cracked or sore nipples.
+You might also have blistered, cracked or sore nipples as you and your baby get the hang of breastfeeding.
 Nipple cream will also help prevent these discomforts by applying them before your baby nurses.

 - Nursing pads: Along with nipple shells, nursing pads are also a must to keep your breasts from leaking.
-I also found they added an extra layer of comfort like the nipple shells.
+I also found they added an extra layer of comfort like the nipple shells that prevented tender nipples from chafing on clothes.

 - Medication: Your pain threshold may differ from others.
 I tried to do without taking over-the-counter medicine, but if I felt I needed it, I took them.
 I needed to be comfortable enough to be present and able with my babies.